-Table 20: InformationRequirement attributes and model associations requiredInput: InputData [01] The instance of InputData that this InformationRequirement associates with its containing Decision element.
-Decision cicinchi .
+Table 20: InformationRequirement attributes and model associations requiredInput: InputData [01] The instance of InputData that this InformationRequirement associates with its containing Decision element .

-Attribute Description The instance of Decision that this InformationRequirement associates with its containing Decision element.
+Attribute Description requiredDecision: Decision [01] The instance of Decision that this InformationRequirement associates with its containing Decision element.